BGDlab/Locutus/README.md

 The key to the **OnPrem DICOM De-ID** module, as used to de-identify the DICOM metadata of clinical radiology for BGD's research, is  [dicom-anon](https://github.com/chop-dbhi/dicom-anon).

-The following Python code snippet shows its integration:
+The following Python code snippet shows its integration from the **OnPrem DICOM De-ID** module:

 >                dicom_anon_Popen_args = [
 >                    'python3',